Eme-Ese-A/odin-recipes/README.md

-# odin-recipes is about praciticng my recently adqcuired skilss with HTML
+# odin-recipes is about practicing my recently acquired skills with HTML
+Let's see how this second commit works